Beckerman is our Yankee Doodle Dunga, says Klinsmann

 NATAL United States defensive midfielder Kyle Beckerman is like former Brazil captain Dunga, a scrappy player willing to do the dirty work needed to unleash more creative talents, coach Juergen Klinsmann said on Sunday.

-Although the dread-locked Beckerman is an unmistakable presence in the middle of the pitch, it took the 32-year-old a long time to realize his dream of appearing in a World Cup.
+Although the dread-locked Beckerman is an unmistakable presence in the middle of the pitch, it took the 32-year-old a long time to realise his dream of appearing in a World Cup.

-It was not until last year that Klinsmann began regularly selecting the player for his ability to protect the defense and organize the midfield.
+It was not until last year that Klinsmann began regularly selecting the player for his ability to protect the defence and organise the midfield.

 Since then Beckerman, who has spent his entire career in Major League Soccer, has cemented his place with performances that evoked memories of Dunga, who led Brazil to a World Cup title in 1994, Klinsmann told reporters.